pouchdb/pouchdb/docs/api.md

 If you want to sync data in both directions you can call this twice reversing the `source` and `target` arguments.

 * `options.filter`: Reference a filter function from a design document to selectively get updates.
+* `options.query_params`: Query params send to the filter function.
+* `options.doc_ids`: Only replicate docs with these ids.
 * `options.complete`: Function called when all changes have been processed.
 * `options.onChange`: Function called on each change processed..
 * `options.continuous`: If true starts subscribing to future changes in the `source` database and continue replicating them.
+* `options.server`: Initialize the replication on the server.
+The response is the CouchDB `POST _replicate` response and is different from the PouchDB replication response.
+Also, `options.onChange` is not supported on server replications.
+* `options.create_target`: Create target database if it does not exist.
+Only for server replications.

 #### Example Usage:
 {% highlight js %}